autoppia/autoppia_web_agents_subnet/README.md

 - **Cost-effective integration**: Seamlessly incorporate automated processes into existing web infrastructures.
 - **Smart data management**: Leverage AI-driven capabilities for document processing and data synchronization, enhancing decision-making and operational consistency.

-With Argonaut, the future of business operations is defined by the power of web automation—transforming everyday workflows into efficient, scalable, and intelligent processes.
+With Autoppia Web Operator, the future of business operations is defined by the power of web automation—transforming everyday workflows into efficient, scalable, and intelligent processes.

 ## 📜 License